Library Services for Students and Faculty

 The James E. Tobin Library supports the goals of students and faculty by providing an environment conducive to academic learning.
 Reference services are available from librarians via chat, text, email and in person.
 For more information visit the Ask a Librarian page.

-The JET Library is open 84 hours per week, with extended hours offered during finals.
-Reference librarians and virtual Chat services are available during these hours for research assistance to anyone on or off campus.
+The JET Library is open 84 hours per week.
+Reference librarians and virtual Chat services are available during these hours for research assistance to anyone on or off-campus.
 On the main campus a minimum of two degreed librarians are always available to provide individualized assistance to students and faculty.
 There are a total of twenty full time and adjunct librarians utilized in order to support three shifts across multiple service points.

-A professor can request an instruction session via the online form.
+A professor can request an instruction session via the Library Class Session Request form.

-One-on-One appointments: Students and faculty can sit down with a librarian for a half hour to an hour for individualized appointments.
-Appointments are conducted in the JET library, the Suffolk Center or virtually.
+One-on-One appointments: Students and faculty can sit down with a librarian for a half-hour to an hour for individualized appointments.
+Appointments are conducted in the JET Library, the Suffolk Center or virtually.
 Student appointments can focus on difficult research assignments, learning a new resource, or exploring library services.
-Students can request sessions via this online form.
+Students can request sessions via the One-on-One Library Student form.
 Faculty appointments can focus on compiling reading lists, supporting faculty research, or learning new resources.
-Faculty can request sessions via this online form.
+Faculty can request sessions via the One-on-One Library Faculty form.
 Last year, the library conducted 100 personalized one-on-one appointments.

 Library Services by the numbers

 created by librarians to help you with your research